 To achieve valid consent, the information required for research participants to make an informed decision must be prominent, concise, in plain language, and separate from any other terms and conditions.
-If appropriate it should be provided in different languages, Braille or audio recorded (Any such requirements should be discussed with the Scottish Land Commission).
+If appropriate it should be provided in different languages, Braille or audio recorded.
 The information provided to participants should include:

-- A summary of what the research is about and what it is being used to inform - Details on who is conducting the research and the organisation it is for - That they have the option to refuse to answer any individual questions without explanation - That they can withdraw from the research at any point up to a specified date (usually dictated by data analysis and reporting), who to contact and how to contact them if they choose to withdraw at a later date - Whether or not they will be identified in reporting - How their data and responses will be processed, stored or shared with any other organisations - · Whether any audio or visual recording equipment will be used - Whether expenses are covered (travel, subsistence, accommodation) and if an incentive is offered
+- A summary of what the research is about and what it is being used to inform - Details on who is conducting the research and the organisation it is for - That they have the option to refuse to answer any individual questions without explanation - That they can withdraw from the research at any point up to a specified date (usually dictated by data analysis and reporting), who to contact and how to contact them if they choose to withdraw at a later date - Whether or not they will be identified in reporting - How their data and responses will be processed, stored or shared with any other organisations - Whether any audio or visual recording equipment will be used - Whether expenses are covered (travel, subsistence, accommodation) and if an incentive is offered.